Pros

 Bottom Line

-Hugo Insurance is a relative newcomer in the auto insurance industry, introducing its beta platform in 2020 and officially launching in January 2021.
-The company specializes in flexible, on-demand coverage, allowing drivers to start and stop coverage as needed, and with “micropayments,” drivers can pay for as few as three days at a time.
-Hugo also doesn’t charge up-front fees or down payments to new customers.
+Hugo Insurance is a relative newcomer to the auto insurance industry, introducing its beta platform in 2020 and officially launching in January 2021.
+The company specializes in flexible, on-demand coverage, allowing you to start and stop coverage as needed, and with “micropayments,” you can pay for as few as three days at a time.
+Hugo also doesn’t charge up-front fees or down payments to new customers, either.

-It takes only minutes to get coverage, so long as you live in one of the 13 states where Hugo is available (but the company is quickly expanding — policies are forthcoming in Kentucky and Virginia).
-And on that note, Hugo’s limitations may not be ideal for drivers seeking detailed coverage (or even standard full-coverage options in certain states).
+It takes only minutes to get coverage — as long as you live in one of the 13 states where Hugo is available.
+But the company is quickly expanding — policies are forthcoming in Kentucky and California.
+And on that note, Hugo’s limitations may not be ideal if you’re looking for detailed coverage (or even standard full-coverage options in certain states).

 But how does Hugo Insurance work?
 How do its rates stack up to competitors?
 Keep reading to find out everything you need to know about this next-generation insurer.